 Program Learning Outcomes

-Upon completion of the Paralegal/Legal Assistant program, students should be able to:
+Upon completion of the Paralegal/Legal Assistant degree program, students should be able to:

 - Recall key concepts and issues set forth by the American Bar Association in core legal study areas